All students graduating from Gem State Adventist Academy receive a College Prep Diploma.

 *Additional fees may apply.

-The primary focus of this class is the production of school news releases, books, and the school yearbook (Syringa).
-Students will learn skills necessary in the production process including: layout, design, computer graphics, journalism, photography, ad sales, and fundraising.
+The primary focus of this class is the production of the school yearbook (Syringa).
+Students will learn skills necessary in the production process including: theme creation, layout, design, computer graphics, journalism, and photography.

 A language arts course where students primarily read and write about short stories, plays, and poetry to develop a sense of historical context and to acquire knowledge of applications in their own lives.
 Assignments include investigations of literary styles and devices, creative modeling, and written, auditory, oral, and visual analysis of material.
 Responsibility, beliefs, values, self-identity, and relationship are major themes of the course.